nlesc-ave/ave-rest-service/README.md

 The ave-rest-service and ave-app are wrapped up in a [Docker image](https://hub.docker.com/r/ave2/allelic-variation-explorer/).
 The Docker image is used for deploying the Allelic Variation Explorer on a server.

-A deployment of Allelic Variation Explorer consists of the following parts:
+The Allelic Variation Explorer consists of the following parts working together:
 * a running ave rest service
 * an extracted [ave-app](https://bintray.com/nlesc-ave/ave/ave-app/latest#files) build archive.
 * 2bit (genome sequence), bcf (variants) and bigbed (genes and feature annotations) data files, green in diagram
 * a directory with full text indices for genes and features in [Whoosh](https://whoosh.readthedocs.io) format, filled by [data registration commands](#data-registration), red in diagram
-* an AVE meta database file, contains list of available datasets inside AVE, filled by [data registration commands](#data-registration), yellow in diagram
+* an meta database file, contains list of available datasets inside the application, filled by [data registration commands](#data-registration), yellow in diagram
 * a [NGINX web server](http://nginx.org/), for hosting app and data files and proxy-ing ave rest service behind a single port
 * a Docker image combining all above, see `./Dockerfile` for the instructions used to install all the parts